HerndonE/Battlezone-Missions/README.md

 # Custom Battlezone Missions
 Welcome to my Battlezone Missions!
-This repo will showcase new Battlezone missions while learning Lua and providing content to the Battlezone community.
+This repo will showcase new Battlezone missions while utilizing Lua and providing content to the Battlezone community.
 If you don't have Battlezone Combat Commander, you can get this game on the Steam store <a href="https://store.steampowered.com/app/624970/Battlezone_Combat_Commander//">here</a>.
 You can also check out my Steam workshop <a href="https://steamcommunity.com/profiles/76561198026325621/myworkshopfiles/">page</a> here for updates and releases!